Page last updated:

 Loggregator architecture includes components for collecting, storing, and forwarding logs and metrics.

-This section includes diagrams of Loggregator architecture.
+This section includes the following Loggregator architecture diagrams:

 In Pivotal Application Service (PAS) v2.7, Loggregator architecture uses Syslog Agents and removes Syslog Adapters.